 Be Active in Groups

 According to the Hootsuite staff, one of the top ways to increase engagement on Facebook is to join Facebook groups and be active.
 Similar to sharing organic content, you’ll want to monitor these groups carefully and be selective when joining.
 If your industry or niche doesn’t have a group, or you want one specifically for your company, create your own and then spread the word.
-Invite friends, family, co-workers, and other industry leaders to like and join your group where the content is exclusive and real-life questions can be answered without fear of judgement.
+Invite friends, family, co-workers, and other industry leaders to like and join your group where the content is exclusive and real-life questions can be answered without fear of judgment.
 These interactions are meaningful and can really pay off for your overall Facebook engagement.

 Here at Charley Grey, we’re passionate about helping you reach your business goals when it comes to your webpage design.
 And for our managed website clients, we can help increase engagement on Facebook and other social media channels.
 To find out more about how we can help your business grow, contact us today!